 Viking Invasions

-Tweetiking invasions started in around 790 AD.
-In 793 the monastery at Lindisfarne was attacked.
-Churches were an easy target for the Vikings as they were built in remote locations and were poorly protected.
+Tweetiking invasions started in around 790 AD and in 793 the monastery at Lindisfarne was attacked, while the monastery of Iona on the west coast of Scotland was attacked in 802 AD.Churches were an easy target for the Vikings as they were built in remote locations and were poorly protected.
 Most importantly they contained ornaments made of silver and gold.
-The Vikings killed the monks and burnt the buildings.
-The monastery of Iona on the west coast of Scotland was attacked in 802 AD.The number of attacks steadily grew and became an annual occurrence.
+The Vikings took everything of value, burnt the buildings and either killed the monks or took them as slaves.
+The number of attacks steadily grew and became an annual occurrence.
 At first the Vikings attacked in the summer and returned to their homelands for the winter.
-But soon the Vikings began to set-up permanent camps and stay in Britain over the winter months.

-See the timeline for more detailed information.
+See the timeline below or this graphical version for more detailed information.

 Event Participants and Locations